feltus/OSG-GEM/README.md

 ### User Input Datasets

 OSG-GEM supports the processing of multiple input datasets into a single Gene Expression Matrix(GEM).
-The user may point to paired end FASTQ files on an OSG filesystem, or simply specify NCBI Sequence Read Archive (SRA) ID's that they would like to process.
+The user may point to paired or single end FASTQ files on an OSG filesystem, or simply specify NCBI Sequence Read Archive (SRA) ID's that they would like to process.
 A blend of FASTQ files on OSG, as well as SRA ID's may be provided.
+Please note, however, that a mixture of single end and paired end reads can not be used.
+The user must select *either* Paired end or Single end reads

 Each line in the config file can either be a pair of forward and reverse files, separated by a space:

         input1 = forward.fastq.gz reverse.fastq.gz

+Or a single fastq file (for single end reads):

+        input1 = test.fastq.gz

 Or a single SRA ID:

         input2 = DRR046893